robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 +-------+       +-------+       +-------+
 ```

-As is so often the case, neither one of batch or streaming is intrinsically better than the other, and the right approach depends entirely on context.
-For example, if we were processing a constantly updating message log in realtime, we would have no choice but to use a stream.
+As is so often the case, neither batch or streaming is intrinsically better than the other, and the right approach depends entirely on context.
+For example, if we were processing a constantly-updating message log in realtime, we would have no choice but to use a stream, fully processing each new log as soon as it came in.

 Let's look at some more advantages and disadvantages of each approach.